-On the main editing page, you'll see a list of all your slides, and you'll also be able to configure overall slider settings like:
+On the main editing page, you’ll see a list of all your slides, and you’ll also be able to configure overall slider settings such as:

-Overall, Smart Slider 3 has my favorite slide builder because the builder interface is a lot less cluttered.
+Overall, Smart Slider 3 is my favorite slide builder because the builder interface is a lot less cluttered.

 Smart Slider 3 Pricing Information

 The free version of Smart Slider 3 that I looked at in this post is available at WordPress.org.
 If you want the Pro features, plans start at $35 for use on a single site.

 3. Soliloquy – A Simpler Interface, But Still With Premium Features

 Soliloquy is another popular slider plugin that comes in both a free and a premium version.

 Previously, Soliloquy was part of Syed Balkhi’s (of WPBeginner) collection of plugins.
 In early 2018, though, Soliloquy (and Envira Gallery) were acquired by Nathan Singh.

 All of the sliders that you create with Soliloquy are responsive, and it also gives you lots of different options for creating dynamic sliders.